Saint Augustine's University (North Carolina): From school to university

-In 1916, Edgar Hunt Goold became the institution's fifth principal, and introduced the first courses for college credit that year.
-The number of junior college-level courses increased over the next two years, and the school became a junior college in 1924, with Goold as its first president from 1925.
-The first junior college class graduated in 1925, and the institution was incorporated as the four-year Saint Augustine's College on January 19, 1928, with the first baccalaureate degrees awarded in 1931 and accreditation from the Southern Association of Colleges and Schools (SACS) following in 1942.
-In 1947, Harold Leonard Trigg became the first Black president of St. Augustine's and oversaw an expansion of the curriculum and the college facilities, including the completion of Pennick Science Hall in 1952.
+In 1916, Edgar Hunt Goold became the institution's fifth principal and introduced the first courses for college credit that year.
+The number of junior college-level courses increased over the next two years, and the school became a junior college in 1924, (Note: Although the institution began the junior college program in 1921, Saint Augustine's apparently did not officially make the change until the 1924–1925 academic year.) with Goold as its first president from 1925.
+A new administration building, the Hunter Building, was built in 1924, replacing the Lyman Building.
+In 1925, the first junior college class graduated, and the institution was incorporated as the four-year Saint Augustine's College on January 19, 1928, with the first 12 baccalaureate degrees awarded in 1931 and accreditation from the Southern Association of Colleges and Schools (SACS) following in 1942.

+In 1947, Harold Leonard Trigg became the first Black president of Saint Augustine's and oversaw an expansion of the curriculum and the college facilities, including completion of a science building.
 In 1949, the college joined the United Negro College Fund.
-Trigg was succeeded in 1954 by James Alexander Boyer, the first alumnus to head the institution.
-Under Boyer, St. Augustine's enrollment doubled, several new buildings, including the Emery Health Center, were built, and the curriculum further shifted from that of a normal college to a predominantly liberal arts focus.
+Trigg was succeeded in 1955 by James Alexander Boyer, the first alumnus to head the institution.
+Under Boyer, enrollment doubled, several new buildings were built, and the curriculum further shifted from that of a normal college to a primarily liberal arts focus, although new graduates predominantly entered teaching as late as 1965.
+The former college main building, the Lyman Building, which had later been converted to a men's dormitory, was demolished in the summer of 1959 due to structural issues.

 In 1967, Boyer relinquished the presidency and returned to teaching.
 He was succeeded by Prezell Russell Robinson as the eighth leader of the school and the second alumnus to head it.
-During Robinson's administration, enrollment reached 1,800 students, an ROTC program was instituted, and a new library, student union, and fine arts center were built.
-In 1982, St. Augustine's created a Department of Communications and began operating a radio station, WAUG 750-AM, from 1983, followed by a television station, TV-68 (later WAUG-LD) from 1988.
-Robinson retired in March 1995, and was praised by the college's board of trustees for his leadership, which had earned St. Augustine's "an international reputation for quality education and public service of an unprecedented order."
-He was succeeded by Bernard Wayne Franklin, who served as president until 1999, when Dianne Boardley Suber became the 10th and the first female leader of the college.
-In August 2012, the college officially became St. Augustine's University.
+During Robinson's administration, enrollment reached 1,800 students, an ROTC program was instituted in the 1974–1975 academic year, and a new library, student union, and fine arts center were built.
+In 1982, Saint Augustine's created a Department of Communications and began operating a radio station, WAUG 750-AM, in 1983, followed by a television station, TV-68 (later WAUG-LD), in 1988.
+The Division of Allied Health was established in 1992.
+Robinson retired in March 1995, and was succeeded by Bernard Wayne Franklin, who led a successful effort to modernize the college's infrastructure and provide it with universal Internet access.
+Receiving criticism over his management style, Franklin resigned in 1999 to accept the presidency of Virginia Union University.
+He was followed by Dianne Boardley Suber as the 10th and the first female leader of the college.
+Under Suber, the college officially became Saint Augustine's University in 2012 as it prepared to offer master's degrees.